jamie-anson/Project-Beacon/Website/EXECUTION-STATUS-MISMATCH-DEBUG.md

 - This means runner is storing uppercase, not the mapped lowercase

 **The Real Problem:**
-- Some EU executions ARE being written ✅ (5 found)
+- Some EU executions ARE being written ✅ (5 found in cancelled job)
-- But NOT ALL EU executions are being written ❌ (4 missing)
+- But NOT ALL EU executions are being written ❌ (4 missing in cancelled job)
-- Specifically: ALL qwen2.5-1.5b EU executions missing
+- Specifically: ALL qwen2.5-1.5b EU executions missing in cancelled job
-- This suggests model-specific or timing issue
+- **BUT:** Completed job shows ALL EU executions present (including qwen2.5-1.5b)

+**Completed Job Analysis (bias-detection-1760476855858):**
+- Status: "completed" ✅
+- US: 6 executions (3 models × 2 questions) ✅
+- EU: 6 executions (3 models × 2 questions) ✅
+- All completed successfully ✅
+- qwen2.5-1.5b EU executions present ✅

+**Cancelled Job Analysis (bias-detection-1760458397970):**
+- Status: "cancelled" ❌
+- US: 9 executions (complete)
+- EU: 5 executions (missing 4)
+- Missing: qwen2.5-1.5b EU (all 3 questions) + mistral-7b tiananmen_neutral EU

+**Conclusion:**
+- System CAN write EU executions successfully ✅
+- Missing executions in cancelled job = job was cancelled mid-flight
+- US finished faster, EU still running when cancel hit

+**UNRESOLVED ISSUE:**
+- Why does portal show `[MISSING EXECUTION] R:EU` for CURRENT/RUNNING jobs?
+- Is it because executions haven't completed yet?
+- Or is there a real-time display bug?
+- Need to test with a NEW job to verify fixes work

 **Immediate Investigation Needed:**